alphagov/forms/ADR/ADR005-use-multi-tenant-runner.md

   Manager --> RunnerD
 ```

 In this structure, each form has its own runner which serves each form to the end user.
+This:

-This enables you to manage and scale each form individually as well as limit the impact if one form runner encounters an error.
+- Limit the impact if one form runner encounters an error
+- Makes it more complicated to roll out updates to each runner as we scale
+- Requires us to run a server consistantly for all forms regardless of traffic, using up money + energy when not required

 ### Multi tenant structure